Wektor607/CCI-Bonn.github.io/starters/academic/content/post/job-research/index.md

 - Work closely with clinicians to translate research work into clinical practices
 - Publish your work in national and international conferences and journals

 ## Your Qualifications

-- MSc in computer science, mathematics, physics, statistics, or a related fields
+- PhD (Postdoc), MSc (PhD) in computer science, mathematics, physics, statistics, or a related fields
 - Theoretical and practical experience in deep learning, and machine learning
 - Interest in clinical data and working with interdisciplinary teams
 - Team player with passion to work in an intercultural environment
 - High degree of autonomy and excellent problem-solving skills